Lob2018/Lobjois_Yann_3_ChaTop_012023/README.md

 ### MySQL

-> Schema name : chatop

-> Port : 3306

-> SQL script for creating the schema is available `src/main/resources/data.sql`
+SQL script for creating the schema is available `src/main/resources/data.sql`

 </br>